This post may contain affiliate links. Please read our disclosure policy.

 • Dressing: Replace the homemade dressing with prepared coleslaw dressing.

-• Bold – cheese, bacon bits, diced ham, dill pickles
+• Add-Ins: Add cheese, bacon bits, diced ham, hard-boiled eggs, or baby peas.

 This macaroni salad recipe is best when chilled for an hour or two before serving.
-This allows the flavors to blend and the dressing to thicken and soak into the pasta.
+This allows the flavors to blend, and the dressing thickens and soaks into the pasta.
 It can be made up to 24 hours before serving.

 Did your family love this macaroni salad?
 Leave a comment and rating below!